-The following are eleven good questions for salespeople.
+The following are eleven good .
 In order to be an effective salesperson, it is about knowing the right questions to ask and not so much about knowing all the answers.

 1. Why are you looking to make a change?

 When speaking with a prospect that is interested in purchasing your products and services, it is valuable to gather why theyre seeking to make changes.
 We can tell the prospect ourselves why they should make a change, but getting the prospect to tell you why, in their own words, they would like to make a change can reveal some valuable information.

 You may uncover that youre not talking to a qualified prospect if theyre not able to answer you or dont have a valid answer.

 2. What happens if you do not do anything?

 It is great to have in depth discussions with a prospect – you have a really great product and the prospect is ecstatic about it and seems very interested.
 Now, what occurs if the prospect doesnt buy from you or simply does nothing?